Youngertss/easy_gem/README.md

 Don't forget to create .env file in the root with your data.
 You can see example of it in file environment_example.txt

-Now you will have fastapi on 127.0.0.1:8000 and Flower on 127.0.0.1:5555 Frontend is in another repo.
+Now you will have fastapi on 127.0.0.1:8000 and Flower on 127.0.0.1:5555

+Frontend is in another repo (it will be 127.0.0.1:3000)

-<h5>If you don't wan't to use a docker, here is instruction.</h5>
+### If you don't wan't to use a docker, here is instruction.

 To start the project, first create an environment and download requirements: